chrisdickinson/ormnomnom/docs/building-models.md

 Models in ORMnomnom work slightly differently than most ORMs, in that ORMnomnom models are really [Data Access Objects][ref-dao].
-While individual rows resulting from queries made to the database are still realized as instances the model class you provide, ORMnomnom does not install any new methods or require any subclassing on your model's part.
+While individual rows resulting from queries made to the database are still realized as instances of the model class you provide, ORMnomnom does not install any new methods or require any subclassing on your model's part.
 Indeed, ORMnomnom does not even require that data passed to it be *instances* of your model class.

 To see what this looks like, consider this simple example: